apereo/cas/docs/cas-server-documentation/installation/Password-Management.md

 CAS may also allow users to reset their passwords voluntarily.
 Those who have forgotten their account password may receive a secure link with a time-based expiration policy at their registered email address and/or phone.
 The link will allow the user to provide answers to his/her pre-defined security questions, which if successfully done, will allow the user to next reset their password and login again.

-To learn more about available options, please [see this guide](SMS-Messaging-Configuration.html) or [this guide](Sending-Email-Configuration.html).
+To learn more about available notification options, please [see this guide](SMS-Messaging-Configuration.html) or [this guide](Sending-Email-Configuration.html).

 You may also specify a pattern for accepted passwords.